nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Back to GWT annotations {{since '10.3'}}

-The legacy annotations module that had been withdrawn is actually back and can be enabled by setting the `nuxeo.old.jsf.preview` property to true.
+The legacy annotations module that had been withdrawn is back and can be enabled by setting the `nuxeo.old.jsf.preview` property to true.

 ```
 <extension target="org.nuxeo.runtime.ConfigurationService" point="configuration">